-Asana is one of the most loved project management applications that make it a hit with product, designers and marketing teams alike thanks to the simple nature.
+Asana is one of the most loved project management applications makes it a hit with product, designers and marketing teams alike thanks to its simple nature.

 One of the standout features of Asana is its ability to create and manage projects.
 The range of views and all-round practicality of Asana makes it easy for almost anyone, we typically recommend this alongside say Trello - as a superb all-round project manager that almost everyone gets on with.

 Asana integrations allow for a streamlined process, and an easy way to move an entire team over to a new platform, all whilst still using your favourite apps and tools.
 Collaboration inside Asana makes it easy to keep track of who is responsible for what and ensures that everyone stays on the same page.